adobeio/adobeio-documentation/README.md

 Use Adobe I/O for notification of AEM events such as page or asset changes.

-These instruction include the following sections:
+These instructions include the following sections:

 1. What's Needed
 1. Register an AEM Event Publisher